 - To purchase the USPAP document or Student Manual, please visit our store located here.

 Additionally, the Foundation, in partnership with the US Department of Justice, is publisher of the Uniform Appraisal Standards for Federal Land Acquisitions, commonly known as the "Yellow Book."
 To read more about the Yellow Book, click here.
-To purchase an electronic interactive PDF copy of the Yellow Book, click here (paper copies for purchase will be available soon).
+To purchase a copy of the Yellow Book, click here.